 Bush Center's Katie Kardell: Surviving Ovarian Cancer in College

-The summer before my sophomore year I began having some pesky symptoms.
+The summer before my junior year I began having some pesky symptoms.
 I had trouble urinating, I had gained a decent amount of weight, and I generally felt "off."
 I knew something was wrong, but I kept putting it out of my mind.
 I thought maybe I was eating too many late night meals or had a UTI, something that would be an easy fix.
 A few months later, I knew I had put my symptoms off too long and went to the nearest urgent care.

 As soon as I went to urgent care, I was told I needed to go to the emergency room immediately.
 Fortunately, we have family friends in Dallas who took me to UT Southwestern and waited with me until my family arrived from Florida.
 At the ER they found a large mass in my abdomen, but they weren't sure what it was.
 They suggested I see a gynecologist for more information.